Wheel Strategy Spreadsheet: Free Google Sheets Options Tracker Template

 Key columns include:

-• Strike Price, Expiration Date, Contracts: Again, essential data.
+• Strike Price, Expiration Date, Contracts: Essential position data.

-• Premium (per contract and total): Track both gross and net premium (after commissions).
-Small fees add up!
+• Premium (per contract and total): Track both gross and net premium after commissions.

 • Notes: This is where your qualitative analysis goes.
-Why did you make this trade?
+Why did you make the trade?
 What was your rationale?
 What did you learn?
-This is arguably the most important column of all.

-And to make things easier, Total Premium (Gross) and Net Premium are auto calculated.
+And to make things easier, Total Premium and Net Premium can be auto-calculated.

 Sheet 3: Performance Summary - Your Financial Dashboard